pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 Two analyses were necessary according to the data present in the studies.
 Both analyses are used to estimate the *effect size*, which is represented by a number that tells you how much one group differs from another (i.e., TDD and test last).
 The standardized analysis uses the [Hedges' statistic](http://www.statisticshowto.com/hedges-g/), which requires that the primary study reports the mean and standard deviation for each group.
 Otherwise, when these data are not present, the unstandardized analysis is applied, which is a basic percentage comparison -- it does not consider, for instance, the mean, the standard deviation, and the groups' size.

 Due to limitations of the evidence found, the meta-analysis only considers two aspects of TDD: productivity and external quality.
 The primary studies have different contexts.
-Some used
+Some used students and, for this reason, are referred to as academic studies while other were conducted in a real-world environment with professionals.
+There were differences regarding the compared

  The results are detailed below.